SpektacleFR/Libertatem-Browser/README.md

 I guess you could check the source code!

 **Will this be available for other platforms?**
 I hope so, yes.
-I don't have access to mac at the moment, however.
+I don't have access to Android Studio at the moment, however.

 # Known Bugs
 Some HTML5 Code doesn't show properly on certain webpages.